 What is homeopathy?
 It’s probably best not to ask, it makes absolutely no sense to a lot of people!
-Our remedies have nothing in them but a “ghost” of their former selves.
+Our remedies have nothing in them but a “ghost” of their former selves!

-“… Drugs are tested by the people who manufacture them, in poorly designed trials, on hopelessly small numbers of weird, unrepresentative patients, and analysed using techniques that are flawed by design, in such a way that they exaggerate the benefits of treatments.
-Unsurprisingly, these trials tend to produce results that favour the manufacturer.
-When trials throw up results that companies don’t like, they are perfectly entitled to hide them from doctors and patients, so we only ever see a distorted picture of any drug’s true effects.”
+“… Drugs are tested by the people who manufacture them, in poorly designed trials, on hopelessly small numbers of weird, unrepresentative patients, and analyzed using techniques that are flawed by design, in such a way that they exaggerate the benefits of treatments.
+Unsurprisingly, these trials tend to produce results that favor the manufacturer.
+When trials end in results that companies don’t like, they are perfectly entitled to hide them from doctors and patients, so we only ever see a distorted picture of any drug’s true effects.”

 2. When should I repeat the remedy?

 The potency (what we call 30C, 200C, 1M, etc.) is dictated by the intensity of the complaint.
-Most acutes will respond to a 30C (a medium potency) and even just a single dose if you act right away.
+Most acute cases will respond to a 30C (a medium potency) and even just a single dose if you act right away.
 A cold that’s been around for a week or more may require a 30C three times a day for up to three days before a striking improvement is felt.

 How do I plus my bottle?

 Funny you should ask!
-Hopefully you originally put one or two 6, 9 or 12C pellets in a bottle of water.
-Now, dump out 90% of the bottle.
+Hopefully you’ve already put your remedy in water, a half-filled bottle of water (you can’t succuss a FULL bottle!) and again, I refer you to the video above.
+Now, dump out 90% of your bottle.
 Refill half way with water, succuss (pound the bottle into your opposite palm) 40 times.
-Dump out, refill the bottle half way again, succuss 40 times.
-Dump out again, refill half way, succuss 40 times.
+Dump out, refill the bottle again, succuss 40 times.
+Dump out again, refill half way, succuss 40 times again.
 There!
-You’ve just raised your 9C to a 12C or your 12C to a 15C, etc. It should work again now.
+You’ve just raised your 6C to a 9C; your 9C to a 12C or your 12C to a 15C, etc. It should work again now.
 See also #5 below (“How Do I Plus My Remedy Bottle?”)